 Collaborate and win

-Future Cities blog #17 - Collaborate and win
+Future Cities Insight #17 - Collaborate and win

 It is the time of the year when we look back on what has been, and try to look into the future.
 Here we attempt to make a summary of an intense year in future mobility from different angles and perspectives.
 Next year we step into a new decade, the American presidential election and the Tokyo Robot Olympics.

 But first, let us talk about this year’s biggest trends in mobility.

 The micromobility revolution

 Despite the trend having started last year already, we cannot fail to mention the explosion of electric scooters that has taken place on our streets during the past year, in a number of Swedish cities.
 The remaining question is if this phenomenon of micromobility is here to stay, or if we have reached the highest point of a trend?
 Despite the citizens of the cities taking a liking to transportation by electric scooter, the scooters have had to endure a significant amount of criticism.
 Among other things, they have been criticised for having a lifespan of about six weeks, which becomes a paradox when the electric scooter companies present themselves as the sustainable means of transport in cities.
 At the same time, the scooters generate data through IoT, which could help urban planners of the future with, for example, analyses of movement patterns for infrastructural changes in the city.